You are here: Homepage >> Visitor Attractions

 Cathays Park is a 60 acre development on the northern side of the city centre, that houses a fine collection of early 20th century civic buildings.
 Read More...

-The Cardiff International Arena, also known as the CIA, is Cardiff's largest purpose-built exhibition facility.
-The main arena of the CIA offers 4,000 sq. metres of space that can be used to host exhibitions, conferences, concerts, cultural and sporting events.
+Cardiff Motorpoint Arena, formerly known as Cardiff International Arena or CIA, is Cardiff's largest purpose-built exhibition facility.
+The main arena offers 4,000 sq. metres of space that can be used to host exhibitions, conferences, concerts, cultural and sporting events.
 Read More...

 Castell Coch